How We Practice Communion

 We believe that all people of faith are invited to join Christ at Christ’s table for the sacrament of Communion.
 Just as many grains of wheat are gathered to make one loaf of bread and many grapes are gathered to make one cup of wine, we, the many people of God, are made one in the body of Christ, the church.

-When we return to worship in person, we will adapt our practices so we can partake together while also being safe.
 Our past practice had been to alternate between two styles of serving the communion meal:

 Intinction means taking a piece of bread and dipping it into a shared cup.
 We walk by rows to the front of the sanctuary.
 The server will say a blessing as you eat the dipped bread.
 In order to serve those for whom walking is a challenge, servers are glad to come to you in the pew; please let an usher or the person next to you know if you would like a server to come to you.
 The chalice holds grape juice; the tray holds gluten and gluten-free breads.